oracle/weblogic-kubernetes-operator/site/developer.md

 -->
 ```

-These test assume that the RBAC definitions exist on the Kubernetes *cluster*.
-To create them, update the inputs file and run the *operator* installation script with the "generate only" option as shown below (see the [installation](installation.md) page for details about this script and the inputs):
+These test assume that the RBAC definitions exist on the Kubernetes cluster.
+To create them, update the inputs file and run the operator installation script with the "generate only" option as shown below (see the [installation](installation.md) page for details about this script and the inputs):

 ```
 ./create-weblogic-operator.sh -g -i create-operator-inputs.yaml